-The Bengal cat was first bred in 1963 as an attempt to create a domestic breed with the markings and facial structure resembling a wildcat — but this relatively recent breed is already in the process of creating a miniaturized version of this cat.
-But to make things even more confusing, the aesthetic point of reference for this breed is a genet, which technically isn’t even a cat at all.
-Despite that, the genetics for the Genetta is a purely feline combination of munchkins, Bengals, and savannahs.
+The Bengal cat was first bred in 1963 as an attempt to create a domestic breed with the markings and facial structure resembling a wildcat.
+Creators of this relatively recent breed are already in the process of creating a miniaturized version of this cat.
+To make things even more confusing, the aesthetic point of reference for this miniaturized Bengal cat is a genet, which isn’t even a cat at all.
+The genet is an entirely separate species that resembles a cat.
+Despite their looks, the genetics for the Genetta is a purely feline combination of munchkins, Bengals, and savannahs.

 7. Rusty-Spotted Cat: The Tiniest Cats in the Wild

 Most of the tiniest cats in the world are a result of conscious human intervention, but sometimes natural selection prefers the petite.
 Typically weighing less than four pounds and measuring less than a foot and a half in length, the rusty-spotted cat is an arboreal hunter who prowls the canopies of wet forests throughout India and Sri Lanka.
 They hide from predators in the high branches and nest inside hollow logs during the day, and they do their hunting on the ground during the day.
 Extraordinary eyesight allows these animals to serve as ambush predators feeding on mice and small frogs.
 While once thought to be extremely rare, it’s now believed that their prodigious skills at hiding and elusive natures have potentially masked larger population numbers.

 6. Manx: The Cat With the Smallest Tail